Growing mums is quite easy if you know all the details! Here’s all you need to know about How to Grow Chrysanthemums in Pots!

 Pests and Diseases

-Pests like leaf and stem miners, chrysanthemum eelworm, aphids, caterpillars, worms affect the mums.
+Pests like leaf and stem miners, chrysanthemum eelworm, aphids, caterpillars, and worms affect the mums.
 Diseases like gray mold, powdery mildew, and root rot infect it.

-Tips for Growing Mums in Pots
+Additional Tips for Growing Mums in Pots

 - Carefully remove the faded flowers to encourage more blooms.